In the early 1990s, Karla Homolka and Paul Bernardo were known as the "Ken And Barbie Killers." Today, she volunteers with elementary school children.

 Karla Homolka now has, in some respect, become a victim to this community.
-Neighbors began a Facebook page titled “Watching Karla Homolka” in effort to track her whereabouts out of fear and anger of her freedom.
+Neighbors began a Facebook page titled “Watching Karla Homolka” in an effort to track her whereabouts out of fear and anger of her freedom.
 She has since changed her name to Leanne Teale.

-She spent some time in Antilles and Guadalupe under the name Leanne Bordelais with her new husband, but as of 2014 had returned to the Canadian province, where she spends time evading the press, hanging out with her family of three children, and volunteering on her children’s field trips.
+She spent some time in Antilles and Guadalupe under the name Leanne Bordelais with her new husband, but as of 2014, had returned to the Canadian province where she spends time evading the press, hanging out with her family of three children, and volunteering on her children’s field trips.

 For more macabre after this look at Ken and Barbie killers Paul Bernardo and Karla Homolka now, check out some of the best serial killer documentaries that you can find on Netflix.
 Then, read about Sally Horner, whose kidnap and rape inspired “Lolita.”